wp-plugins/bbpress-auto-suggest-topics-based-on-new-topic-title/readme.txt

 === bbPress Live Topic Suggestions  ===

-Contributors: Hudson Atwell, japh
+Contributors: Hudson Atwell, japh,salbahra
 Donate link: hudson.atwell@gmail.com
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Tags: bbpress, live search, auto-suggest, topics Requires at least: 3.8
 Tested up to: 3.9
-Stable Tag: 1.0.8
+Stable tag: 1.0.9

 Auto suggest related topics based on user's new topic title.
 Uses a combination of tag regongnition & title string searches to return results.
 For best results please use with an auto-tagging plugin.

 == Description ==

 We developed this tool for our bbPress support forms over at [InboundNow](http://www.inboundnow.com "Inbound Marketing for WordPress").
 Our goal was to reduce the custom support load by suggesting related topics to the user as they constucted their new topic title.

 Mission accomplished.